pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 We're investing a lot of money in research and development so we can stay ahead of the curve.

+Our company is ahead of the technology curve.

+Magento is ahead of the curve when compared to other e-commerce platforms.

 </p>
 </details>